openstate/kamervragen/README.md

 ## Install and usage

-See this guide to [install the Open Raadsinformatie API](https://github.com/openstate/duo-api/blob/master/INSTALL.rst) using Docker.
+See this guide to [install the DUO API](https://github.com/openstate/duo-api/blob/master/INSTALL.rst) using Docker.
 There are also a few usage commands to get you started.

 ## Documentation

 The documentation of the DUO API can be found at [api.duo.nl](http://api.duo.nl/docs/).

 We use [Sphinx](http://sphinx-doc.org/) to create the documentation.
 The source files are included in this repo under the `docs` directory.

-## Contributing

-Please read through our [contributing guidelines](https://github.com/openstate/duo-api/blob/master/docs/dev/getting_started.rst).
-Included are directions for opening issues, coding standards, and notes on development.

 ## Authors and contributors